p3lli/Tweets-to-CSV/README.md

 ## Config file (.ini)
 ### Twitter API
-The project uses [python-twitter](https://github.com/bear/python-twitter) to connect with the Twitter API.
+The project uses [python-twitter](https://github.com/bear/python-twitter) module to connect with the Twitter API.
-To run the project, you must first obtain all the API credentials, using a Twitter Account.
+To run the project, you must first obtain all the API credentials, using a valid Twitter Account.
 Follow the instructions at [https://apps.twitter.com/](https://apps.twitter.com/) to get:

 * A Consumer Key